herrevilkitten/holiday-in-ten-towns/Session_19.md

 * The elevator made its way up.
 Inside of the cab were four duergar and a strange, insectoid creature.
 * ROUND ONE
 	* RJ fired a bolt into the elevator but missed.
 	* Midnight tried to blast the creature, but missed.
+After looking at the creature, she becamse
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc1MDQ1MTc1MCw5NDczMTY5MjIsLTQ0Nj
+eyJoaXN0b3J5IjpbODYyNTMxNzgsOTQ3MzE2OTIyLC00NDY5MT
-kxMjU5NCw5Njk3MTIzNiwtNDM5NTQ2NjM1XX0=
+I1OTQsOTY5NzEyMzYsLTQzOTU0NjYzNV19
 -->